MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L05_Implementing_GitHub_Actions_for_CI_CD.md

     `az ad sp create-for-rbac --name GH-Action-eshoponweb --role contributor --scopes /subscriptions/SUBSCRIPTION-ID/resourceGroups/RESOURCE-GROUP --sdk-auth`

+    > NOTE: Make sure this is typed or pasted as a single line!
     > NOTE: this command will create a Service Principal with Contributor access to the Resource Group created before.
 This way we make sure GitHub Actions will only have the permissions needed to interact only with this Resource Group (not the rest of the subscription)

-1. The command will output a JSON object, you will later keep it as a GitHub secret for the workflow, copy it.
+1. The command will output a JSON object, you will later use it as a GitHub secret for the workflow.
+Copy the JSON.
 The JSON contains the identifiers used to authenticate against Azure in the name of an Azure AD application identity (service principal).

     ```JSON
         {